 Faculty supervisors evaluate supervisees rating and discussing the following:

-If a student is evaluated as making unsatisfactory progress and faculty recommends that the student withdraw, the student will be informed in writing of this.
+If a student is evaluated as making unsatisfactory progress and faculty recommends that the student withdraw, take an enforced leave of absence, or be dismissed, the student will be informed in writing of this.

 The faculty of each course prepares a review of the conduct of their course annually for the Faculty/Clinical Council and the Board.